 We have been delivering courses in small-class settings since the inception of our company.
-K-12 small classes, which typically have 15 to 35 students, remain our main form of service offering in terms of revenue and number of student enrollments.
-As of February 29, 2012, 159 of our 270 learning centers and 136 of our 247 service centers nationwide offer small classes.
-A typical K-12 small-class course consists of 15 or 16 sessions during each spring and fall school semester and seven to 15 sessions during each summer and winter break.
-Each K-12 small-class session typically lasts two to three hours with course fees ranging from RMB30 to RMB80 per hour.
+Xueersi Peiyou small classes, which typically have a maximum of 15 to 35 students per class for different grade levels, remain our main form of service offering in terms of revenue and number of student enrollments.
+As of February 28, 2014, 180 of our 274 learning centers and 155 of our 251 service centers nationwide offer Xueersi Peiyou small classes.
+We have a wide range of sessions for different courses.
+A typical Xueersi Peiyou small-class course consists of 10 or 15 sessions during each spring and fall school semester and seven to 15 sessions during each summer and winter break.
+Currently, each Xueersi Peiyou small-class session typically lasts two to three hours with course fees ranging from RMB40 to RMB75 per hour.

 We keep the size of our classes comparatively small so that students can receive more individual attention from teachers than what they would typically experience in a large class setting and are able to learn in an interactive group environment.
 We design curricula catering to our students' different educational requirements and needs.
 Many of our classes for the same subject and grade level are offered at different levels of difficulty to better cater to the different needs of our students.
-For instance, we offer math tutoring in the form of basic classes, advanced classes, which are taught at a faster pace than basic classes, intensive classes, which are conducted at an even more accelerated pace, and specialized classes, which cater to the needs of advanced students and focus on specialized training for math competitions.
+For instance, we offer mathematics tutoring in the forms of basic classes, advanced classes, which are taught at a faster pace than basic classes, intensive classes, which are conducted at an even more accelerated pace, and specialized classes, which cater to the needs of advanced students and focus on specialized training for mathematics competitions.
 We periodically assess our students' progress, and based on the results of such assessment, reassign students to different classes on an as-needed basis such that each student's situation and needs are taken into consideration.

-In March 2011, we began offering tutoring services to preschool children, aged three to six years old, under our "Mobby" brand.
-Our preschool tutoring services are offered in small-class format of up to 12 children per class and focus primarily on mathematics.
-A typical preschool small-class course consists of 24 sessions taking place from the spring semester through the summer holiday or the fall semester through the winter holiday, or ten to 12 sessions during each school semester or summer or winter break.
-Each session typically lasts one and a half hours, with course fees of RMB200 per session.
-As of February 29, 2012, four of our learning centers offered preschool small classes.
+In March 2011, we began offering tutoring services to children, aged three to six years old, under our "Mobby" brand, and we have expanded our services to students up to the age of eight years old.
+These tutoring services are offered in small-class format of up to 12 children per class and focus primarily on mathematics for young learners.
+A typical Mobby course consists of 22 or 24 sessions taking place from the spring semester through the summer holiday or the fall semester through the winter holiday, or ten to 15 sessions during each school semester or summer or winter break.
+Currently, each session typically lasts one and a half hours, with course fees of RMB200 to RMB270 per session.
+As of February 28, 2014, four of our learning centers offered Mobby tutoring services

-To maximize transparency, improve learning experience and build trust with students and parents, we allow parents to audit most of the small classes their children attend, and for many of our K-12 small classes, also offer unconditional refunds for any remaining unattended classes if notified by the student or parent within the first two-thirds of each course.
+To maximize transparency, improve learning experience and build trust with students and parents, we allow parents to audit most of the small classes their children attend, and for many of our Xueersi Peiyou small classes, also offer unconditional refunds for any remaining unattended classes net of the costs of materials if notified by the student or parent within the first two-thirds of each course.